Na Pali Coast (Photo Credit: Renee Roaming)

 West Side

 - Polihale State Park: Remote and stunning with miles of golden sand.
 A four-wheel-drive vehicle is recommended for access.
-Picnicking and tent camping on large sand beach backed by dunes.
-Need reservations for camping.
+Popular for picnicking and tent camping on a large sand beach backed by dunes (reservations required)

 Hiking Trails